conchkritz/ckHUD/README.md

 **THIS HUD IS A WORK IN PROGRESS!!**

-A hud made by conch, think of it as the sucessor to kritzhud.
+A hud made by conch, inspired by EVE Hud, Issac Hud, and ToonHud.

 # Compatibility
 Cuurently only being tested on 1080p.
 If anyone else wants to test for me you can add me on discord.